A framework towards understanding mesoscopic phenomena: Emergent unpredictability, symmetry breaking and dynamics across scales: Introduction

 \section{Introduction}

+There is a growing trend in using protein dynamics with heterogeneous interacting atoms, either as a metaphore or as a mathematical representation, for understanding complex biological organisms such as single cells and even tumor tissues \cite{wolynes_sfi,fw_94, sasai_wolynes_03, Kauffman}.
+Kinetic steady state is one of the fundamental concepts in chemical and biochemical reaction systems.
+Indeed, the notion of attractors has become increasingly relevant in studying cell differentiation and its fate determination, and cancer non-genetic heterogeneity \cite{Kauffman, Gatenby, WangPNAS2011, huangsui, ao_hood, WangJRSI2014, WangCR2015, WangSR2016}.
+Painted in a broad stroke, dynamics with dissipation usually predicts a convergence of systems with different initial state.
+How can such a picture be consistent, then, with an increasing diversity and complexity as expected from living biological organisms according to Darwin's theory?

-The notion of {\em symmetry breaking} has been considered by many thinkers as a fundamental mechanism for generating complexity \cite{anderson,jjh,fw_94,wolynes_96, laughlin_wolynes,haken_00}.
-At the core of this idea are two elements: ($i$) a {\em singular point} in the phase space of a nonlinear dynamical system where the future of the dynamics is truly unpredictable \cite{prigogine_book} and ($ii$) a {\em noise} ``too small to be taken into account of by a finite being'' \cite{maxwell} with lack of detailed information for physical origin, or too erratic to be fully comprehended by a rational person.
+In addition to a landscape perspective \cite{fw_91, WolynesScience1995, Graham, aoping,WangPNAS2008_1,WangADP2015, ge-qian-16} that can be made very precise even for a large class of nonequilibrium systems in terms of a generalized Gibbs function, complex systems such as macromolecules, cells, and even biological organisms also share other important characteristics.
+The notion of {\em symmetry breaking} has been considered by many thinkers as a fundamental mechanism for generating complexity \cite{anderson,jjh,wolynes_96, laughlin_wolynes,haken_00}.
+At the core of this idea are two elements: ($i$) a {\em singular point} in the phase space of a nonlinear dynamical system where the future of the dynamics is truly unpredictable \cite{prigogine_book} and ($ii$) a {\em noise} ``too small to be taken into account of by a finite being'' \cite{maxwell} with a lack of detailed information for physical origin, or too erratic to be fully comprehended by a rational person.

 In modern mathematical theory of nonlinear dynamics, ($i$) is known as a ``saddle point'': if a system is located precisely at the point and the dynamics is absolutely deterministic, then it will remain there forever.
-However, any infinitesimal perturbation will lead the system away towards somewhere else.\footnote{More precisely, the perturbation has to have a component along {\em unstable manifold}.
-Physically, a perturbation exactly restricted on a stable manifold is nearly impossible.} More importantly, depending upon a particular perturbation, there are in fact many possible outcomes, or fates, which are seemingly chosen by chance.
-In textbooks illustrations, this is usually drawn as a ``double well potential'' with an ``energy barrier'' in between, see Fig. \ref{fig_02}A. Chemists have termed the saddle point a ``transition state'' \cite{eyring}.
+However, any infinitesimal perturbation will lead the system away towards somewhere else.
+(Being precise, the perturbation has to have a component along {\em unstable manifold}.
+Physically, a perturbation exactly restricted on a stable manifold is nearly impossible.)
+More importantly, depending upon a particular perturbation, there are in fact many possible outcomes, or fates, which are seemingly chosen by chance.
+In textbooks illustrations, this is usually drawn as a ``double well potential'' with an ``energy barrier'' in between, see Fig. \ref{fig_02}, left pannel.
+Chemists have termed the saddle point a ``transition state'' \cite{eyring}.